6Bolt/Hook-Of-The-Reaper/README.md

 No.

-### Can you Help Me Set-Up my Hook Of The Reaper?
+### Can you Help Me Set-Up Hook Of The Reaper?

 No. Sorry, there will be no tech support now or ever for this program.
 It is a free open source project, that comes with no warrenty, no guarantees, and no support.

 ### No Tech Support, but What if I Need Help?

 Sorry your are on your own.
 Again, I suggest you join a forum or Facebook group.
+I have made Hook of the Reaper easy as I can.
+Now need fields in 'Add Light Gun' window are highlighted red.
 I do my best to test everything out before a release.
 The number of bugs have been really low.
 Most Issues are not Hook Of The Reaper bugs.
 I think I have only gotten 2-3 bugs so far from Issues.
 Most bugs have been caught by myself.
 Also, hundreds have gotten Hook Of The Reaper working with no problems.
 I know people have gotten all the supported light gun working.
 I have tested all the game files on the game file site.
 I have tested almost all the supported like guns, except for the Fusion light gun, Gun4IR, and XGunner.
 However, I have had multiple people test out Fusion, Gun4IR, and XGunner light guns.

 ### Do you Have the Game File XXXXX?
 It is Not Included with Hook Of The Reaper?

 No. All the game files that I have, are include with Hook Of The Reaper.
+Also, stored at the Hook of the Reaper game file site.
+It is located at: https://hotr.6bolt.com

+### Hook of the Reaper has No Network Connection when Emulator is Running

+Most likly, only 2 things could cause this.
+The first, is that the emulator or DemulShooter wasn't set up correctly, to output to the network.
+Or the emulator or DemulShooter is not being open properly.
+For example, the DemulShooter GUI is being open, and not the command line with the needed target and rom.
+The second thing, is that Hook of the Reaper and/or the emulator/DemulShooter is being blocked by the firewall.
+Make sure that all programs are approved in the computer's firewall.
+This could be the Window's firewall, which is standard.
+Or a thidp party software, like Norton.

+### What is the Best Way to Debug

+First, do not use any scripts or LaunchBox.
+Get it working with command line commands first.
+Once working, then can compared against the scipt or what is in LaunchBox.
+A small error could be in the script, and people will run it over and over again, never seeing the error.
+Then blame something else.
+Reason why I don't like when people including a script for a bug or problem.
+As I will always tell them, don't use scripts for debug.
+Also, my other program could be useful, which is LGTCPTester.
+It will display output signal, and can log them too.
+The timestamp gets reset when a game starts.
+Located at: https://github.com/6Bolt/LGTCPTester